Wolg/awesome-swift/README.md

 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
 * [Swell](https://github.com/hubertr/Swell) - A logging utility for Swift and Objective C.
 * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns.
+* [Benchmark](https://github.com/WorldDownTown/Benchmark) - The Benchmark⏲ module provides methods to measure and report the time used to execute Swift code.

 ## Third Party APIs
 *Libraries for accessing third party APIs.*